OVERSEAS TRAINED TEACHER PROGRAMME (OTTP)

 The programme excludes teachers who are qualified in the EEA and Switzerland because such teachers are allowed to seek work in the UK, without needing further qualification, under freedom of movement of labour legislation.
 Teachers with EEA or Swiss qualifications must contact the Department for Education to confirm their status.
 Teachers who are qualified to teach in Australia, Canada, New Zealand and the USA no longer need to pursue further qualification.
 Further details can be found on the Department for Education website.

 OTTs must have been teaching in the UK for less than four calendar years and be in a position to gain QTS before the expiry of the four year period.
-For details of the four year rule see the Teaching Agency website.
+For details of the four year rule see the NCTL website.

-The Consortium requires original qualification certificates to be submitted at the time of application.
+We require original qualification certificates to be submitted at the time of application.
 We use the NARIC database to ensure that your qualifications have UK equivalence.
-Written confirmation of the equivalence of your certificates will be obtained and paid for by the Consortium.
+Written confirmation of the equivalence of your certificates will be obtained and paid for by the university.

-The following are minimum requirements for entry to an initial teacher training course in England.
-These requirements are set by government and monitored by the Teaching Agency and are not negotiable.
+The following are minimum requirements for entry to an Initial Teacher Training course in England.
+These requirements are set by government and monitored by the NCTL and are not negotiable.
 Before being accepted for training, or assessment, you must prove that you have the following qualifications and documents, or their equivalents.

 - A degree equivalent to a British Bachelors degree (usually in the subject or a related subject to that being taught)